 of the canal at Bollington.
 He continued as engineer through the

 early years of operation.

-Bollington.
-'Bollington in old picture postcards', p.14, records
+various mills in Bollington.
+'Bollington in old picture postcards',

-on adjacent to Turner Heath House.
-When Philip Antrobus junior
+was also carried on adjacent to Turner Heath House.
+When Philip

-died in 1829 he left a small works at Turner Heath consisting
+Antrobus junior died in 1829 he left a small works at Turner Heath

-of a warehouse, dyehouse, weaving shop, and steam engine (valued
+consisting of a warehouse, dyehouse, weaving shop, and steam engine